yanganto/relayer-game/README.md

 There are some example scenario files listed in [scenario](./scenario).

 There are six different gaming models: `relayers-only`, `relayer-challenger`, `relayer-challengers`, `relayers-extend`, `proposal`, and `proposal-only`.
+Currently, the `proposal-only` mode will implement to Darwinia test network, aka Crab network.

+If you are only interesting in the mode used in Darwinia, please go to **Proposal-Only mode** section.

 In `relayers-only` mode, `relayers-extend` and `proposal`, when someone is not accepted the block submitted by other relayer, he should submit the correct block to express his opinion.
 In `relayer-challenger` mode and `relayer-challengers` mode, when someone is not accepted the block submitted by other relayer, he just put a challenge on chain to express his opinion.